Chat with us, powered by LiveChat

 • Derealization, or the sense of being separate from their environment, as though they were looking through fog or a pane of glass

 Thankfully, anxiety disorders can be treated, often with a combination of medication and therapy.
-In some cases, treatment professionals prescribe ADHD medications for adults with anxiety.
+In some cases, treatment professionals prescribe ADHD medication for adults with anxiety.

 The Connection Between ADHD and Anxiety